 (Built with green spaces in mind)

-Designed by architect Karl Ehn (1884-1959), the complex carries echoes of a medieval fortress, particularly at its centre with the open courtyard.
+Designed by architect Karl Ehn (1884-1959), the complex has some resemblance to a medieval fortress, particularly at its centre with the open courtyard.

 Huge archways pierce a façade broken up by tower-like structures.
-Even the small windows on the upper level seem reminiscent of a castle’s arrowslits.
+Even the small windows on the upper level carry echoes of a castle’s arrowslits.

 The complex houses over 1,250 apartments, is over a kilometer long, and covers some 156,000 m² (about 22 football pitches); the trees and grass in the inner courtyards account for most of that area.
 Its construction used over 24 million bricks.